-Trainees report feeling blank, neutral or a slight positive feeling after the exercise.
+Trainees report feeling blank, neutral, lighter, or experiencing a more positive feeling after the exercise.
 Few also report a sudden change in perspective and a sense of age progression.

 00.50 - 01.10 - Time predication in memory.
 Explanation of the edit points of memory (every episodic memory has precise edit points for where it starts and where it stops).